 I Want to Apply to AmeriCorps Legal Fellowships

 Serving as an AmeriCorps Fellow

 The process for becoming an Equal Justice Works AmeriCorps Legal Fellow begins in late June when host sites begin posting positions and runs through August or until all available positions are filled.
-Fellowships begin between August 1 and September 30 and run for an 11-12 month term, with the option to renew for a second year given continued funding of the Fellow’s host site.
+Fellowships begin between August 15 and September 15 and run for an 11-12 month term, with the option to renew for a second year given continued funding of the Fellow’s host site.
 Currently there are openings at the following locations, with more to be announced by July 24, 2015.
 These positions will be updated on a rolling basis, and we encourage interested applicants to check back on this page frequently.
-We will be posting the position descriptions for the recently announced Justice AmeriCorps Fellowship program, serving undocumented immigrant youth, in the near future.
-Those Fellows will begin service by December 31, 2014, and when available, position openings will be posted on PSJD, on host site employment pages, and will be linked here on our website: